GSEHD Dissertation Defense Information

 - A virtual defense, which will be conducted via a scheduled WebEx meeting.

 - An in person defense, which will be conducted on either the Foggy Bottom or VSTC campus.
 One committee member (not the chair) may participate virtually.
 If more than one person plans to participate virtually, the defense must be held virtually.
-This policy is stated in the Doctoral Handbook and applies for the spring 2023 semester; it may be altered in future semesters.
+This policy is stated in the Doctoral Handbook and applies for the fall 2023 semester; it may be altered in future semesters.

 Our due dates are driven by the university’s ProQuest submission deadlines, the date by which the university requires you to submit the final, approved version of your dissertation in order to graduate.
 The date of your ProQuest submission determines your graduation semester, regardless of when you defend.
 As a result, we provide several different defense timelines.
 Timeline 1 allows you to graduate this semester, while timelines 2 and 3 allow you to submit your dissertation materials this semester and graduate next semester at no additional cost.